 Since 2012 the Department of Theoretical Physics has hosted the International Particle Physics Masterclasses for secondary school students each spring.
-The next event will take place on 20 March 2019.
+The next event will be Monday 25 March 2024.

 These Masterclasses give secondary school students the opportunity to discover the world of quarks and leptons for themselves, by performing measurements on real data from CERN, meeting active particle physics researchers and linking up with like-minded students from other countries.
 We will join thousands of other secondary school students at more than 100 universities and laboratories around Europe and worldwide in a programme stretching over four weeks.